Financial Samurai

 Let’s say you’re having a guilty conscience for not paying enough taxes because you either cheated on your taxes for years, run a cash only business with two sets of books, mooched off the government longer than you should have, or feel so bad taking advantage of all the loopholes, then go ahead and contribute to a Roth IRA.

-I’ve spoken to a lot of the 47% who don’t pay income taxes during my time off from Corporate America, and a couple have admitted they feel bad that 100% of the tax burden is paid for by only ~53% of the people.
+I've spoken to a lot of the 47% who don't pay income taxes during my time off from Corporate America.
+A couple have admitted they feel bad that 100% of the tax burden is paid for by only ~53% of the people.
 Some of my 47% friends have side jobs that are cash only and never pay taxes.

 6) You’re undisciplined and expect to have a lot of problems in your life.